myles-trimble/myles-trimble.github.io/_posts/2026-02-20-association-rule-learning.md

 We also see some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.

 Another interesting association is between products labelled "small".
-At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!
+At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it and turn it into an actionable insight!

 <br>
 #### Search Tool For Category Managers